Fuji in Bangkok serves cheap, fresh and delicious Japanese food

 I also like the Tonkatsu at Fuji.
 Tonkatsu is pork that is fried in a batter and served with a Japanese salad.
-These are always fresh out of the oil and the meat is succulent and fresh.
-The side dish of a cabbage salad with Mayonnaise and cucumbers is refreshing and a perfect compliment to Tonkatsu.
+These are always fresh out of the oil, and the meat is succulent and fresh.
+The side dish of a cabbage salad with mayonnaise and cucumbers is also refreshing, and a perfect compliment to the Tonkatsu.

-Fuji’s Udon Noodle Bowls are also delicious.
-Unlike Thai noodles, they’re not spicy, and the broth is full of flavor and very tasty.
+If you like noodles, Fuji’s Udon Noodle Bowls are delicious.
+Unlike Thai noodles, they are not spicy, and the broth is full of flavor and very tasty.
 They’re also filling and fabulous for an inexpensive lunch.

-Also try the many varieties of sushi.
-You can get individual plates of sushi or sushi sets that come with lots of side dishes and a bowl of a rich miso soup.
+You can order either individual plates of sushi or sushi sets that come with lots of side dishes and a bowl of a rich miso soup.
 The sets are usually the best deal, and Fuji has many different types.

-For dessert, the Thai shaved ice desserts are addictive and low in fat (but not low calorie).
+For dessert, the Thai shaved ice desserts are addictive and low in fat (but not low in calories).
 Thai shaved ice is a mound of shaved ice, with a choice of flavored fruit syrup and then drenched in condensed milk.
 They’re scrumptious.

 The Fuji restaurants are all casual dining places too, but they look elegant.
 They’re designed with comfortable booths, where you’re expected to take your shoes off and then step over a wooden ledge and into the booth area, just like you would in Japan.